Learn about the steps we are taking to keep the campus safe and what you can do to help.

 All disability documentation should be completed by a qualified professional who is a licensed or otherwise properly credentialed professional who has appropriate training and experience, and has no close, personal relationship with the student being evaluated and should include the following:

-Students with learning disabilities are required to submit the most recent Individualized Education Program (IEP), Educational Evaluation and Psychological Evaluation.
+• Note: If available, please submit the most recent Individualized Education Program (IEP), Educational Evaluation and Psychological Evaluation from the high school child study team.

 Contact Us